63 Can’t-Miss Things For Cruise Passengers to Do in Cozumel

 The first spot you’ll see as you exit the ship (if docked at the Puerta Maya, the most southern cruise pier) and make your way off the pier is a Fat Tuesday.
 This Mardi Gras-themed place has tons of drink specials and is right near the pier.
 In other words, it’s a party atmosphere.
 If you want to get a drink and party while in port, it’s the place to be… and a short walk back to the ship should you have one too many.

-Playa Stingray is a free public beach but it’s likely you’ll be the only one there despite it being about a 15-minute walk from the ship.
+Playa Stingray is a free public beach, but it’s likely you’ll be the only one there.
+That’s despite it being only about a 15-minute walk from the ship.
 Be sure to bring some water shoes as the shore is rocky.

 Perhaps the ultimate in status symbols is a private beach.
 Well, Playa Stingray is public, but most people don’t know about it, so chances are you will be all by yourself if you decide to visit.
 Walk up the road toward town from the cruise piers and you’ll come to Playa Stingray after about 15 minutes.
-Walk down the easily missed stairway and there you are.
+Walk down the easily missed stairway and you are there.

 The shore is a bit rocky, so water shoes are a good idea.
 And while the beach isn’t white-sand, it’s also likely to be all yours… and you can’t beat that.